Madagascar lark: Distribution and habitat

 The range of the Madagascan lark is large, with an estimated global extent of occurrence of greater than 100,000 km^{2}.
-Its natural habitats are dry savannah and subtropical or tropical dry shrubland.
+Its natural habitats encompass any open habitat in Madagascar, from dry savannah, dry shrubland to open woodland, and is found from sea-level to 2500 m altitude.
+The species has probably benefited from forest clearances and the spread of agriculture, and can be found in rice paddies and near roads across the island.